 After the sealant has been pushed into the syringe by the tire pressure, you can disconnect the syringe from the (closed) sealant regulator valve.
 Tip: pull the plunger slightly before disconnecting the syringe to create a negative pressure: no drop of sealant is spilled this way.

 Wrap paper tissue around the milKit needle when retracting it from valve.

 After measuring, when retracting the applicator needle from the valve, some drops of sealant might be pushed out of the valve by the tire pressure.
 Wrap a paper tissue around the applicator needle and valve so no drops are spilled.

 Use sealant for tightening if air is leaking between valve and rim.

 Don’t tighten the valve nut more than hand tight if there is air leaking between the valve and the rim.
 Use the sealant to seal the small gap.
-Rotate wheel sideways (perpendicular to rolling direction) so sealant flows along tire wall to the valve.
+Rotate wheel sideways (perpendicular to rolling direction) so sealant flows along tire wall to the valve (as described above).